varjagg/varjagg.github.io/_posts/2017-03-14-singleboard-pdp-clone.md

 category: Hadrware Vintage PDP
 ---

-Among the first computer related-books I read was a PDP-11 programmer's manual, loaned in a library.
+Among the first computer related-books I read was a PDP-11 programmer's manual, borrowed in a library.
 It was a bit too dense for someone who never seen a computer in their life.
 Save for the random bits like bus arbitrage or advantages of magnetic domain memory over core, nothing stuck really.
 A bit later came my first real programming experience, a few simple BASIC programs on [DVK](https://en.wikipedia.org/wiki/DVK), a DEC PDP-11 clone, under RT-11.

 Then this winter, browsing eBay junkyards, I came across an MS-1201.02: a Q-Bus board at heart of DVK.
 A couple weeks later, it was on my desk: